What is a Luton Van – History, Origins and Characteristics

 Versatility and Practicality

 Luton vans are versatile and practical for a variety of purposes.
 Whether you’re moving house, transporting large furniture, or making commercial deliveries, a Luton van with tail lift can handle the job efficiently.
-Their sturdy design also provides protection for your transported items, keeping them safe from potential damage during the actual transportation.
+Their rugged and sturdy design also provides protection for your transported items, keeping them safe from potential damage during the actual transportation, especially at high speeds or sharp turns.
+Many Luton vans have enormous internal space, often exceeding 2.2 meters, making them ideal for various transportation needs – one of which being a removals work-horse.

 The history of the Luton van with tail lift is quite interesting which is why we are now going to take you on a trip back in time.